-Maryland has adopted an English language proficiency test, which is aligned with English language proficiency standards, to measure progress towards attainment of English language proficiency.
+Maryland has adopted an English language proficiency (ELP) test, which is aligned with English language proficiency standards, to measure progress towards attainment of English language proficiency.
+This ELP test is administered annually to all ELL students.

 Are English Language Learners required to take statewide tests?